-Rear surround speakers are required when a full 7.1-channel system is installed, and they may also be used in 5.1 channel systems as an alternative mounting position when it is not practical to place the main surround speakers on the sides of the room.
+Rear surround speakers are required when a full 7.1-channel system is installed, and they may also be used in 5.1-channel systems as an alternative mounting position when it is not practical to place the main surround speakers on the sides of the room.
 Speakers may be placed on a rear wall, behind the listening position.
-As with the side speakers, rear surrounds should be located so that the bottom of the cabinet is at least two feet higher than the listeners' ears.
-The speakers should be no more than six feet behind the rear of the seating area.
+When placing surround speakers, it is recommended that they be located so that none of the speakers is more than two feet higher than the other.

-If dipole-type speakers are used on either the side or rear walls of the room, please note that if there are arrows on the speakers they should face the front of the room for the side speakers, or towards the center of the wall for the rear speakers.
+If dipole-type speakers are used on either the side or rear walls of the room, please note that if there are arrows on the speakers they should face the front of the room for the side speakers, or toward the center of the wall for the rear speakers.